angelrob-1/product-analytics-dbt/README.md

 which builds all models and executes automated data quality tests to validate the pipeline end-to-end.

----

-## Documentation

-The project includes comprehensive dbt documentation using YAML files for:
+The project also includes comprehensive YAML documentation for models, columns, and data tests.

-- Model descriptions
-- Column descriptions
-- Data quality tests

-Documentation is generated using:

 ```bash
 dbt docs generate